noidedmedia/Fiction-Dock/app/views/static_stuff/_franchises.en.md

-FictionDock is a website for Fan Fiction---that is, stories written in worlds and with characters created by other people.
+Fiction Dock is a website for Fan Fiction---that is, stories written in worlds and with characters created by other people.
 As such, we need to know what world (or worlds) your story is set in.
-FictionDock organizes those worlds into Franchises.
+Fiction Dock organizes those worlds into Franchises.

 It's useful to first start with our qualifications for a Franchise.